apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

   It is also possible to use to old capacity format, e.g.: `50.0` for percentage, `[memory=1024,vcores=1]` for absolute and `1w` for weight mode.
   Different modes can be mixed freely in the queue hierarchy.

-  The effective min and max resources are calculated based on the queues' capacity configuration and the available cluster resources.
+  The hierarchy between the resources is calculated based on the queues' capacity configuration and the available cluster resources.
-  Calculating the effective resources is done in the following way, for each defined resource type:
+  Calculating the hierarchy of resources is done in the following way, for each defined resource type:
   1. the configured absolute capacities are allocated to the queues from the available cluster resources
-  2. the remaining cluster resources are allocated for the queues with percentage resource configurations
+  2. the remaining cluster resources are allocated to the queues with percentage resource configurations
-  3. the rest of the resources are allocated for the queues with weighted resource configurations
+  3. the rest of the resources are allocated to the queues with weighted resource configurations

   Example for mixed queue resource allocation using the Universal Capacity Vector format:
 ```